gtannous16/Gem-Game/README.md

 Languages: HTML, CSS, JavaScript, & JQuery

 Design: --The theme Breakfast at Tiffany's!
 The background is a store front of Tiffany & Company.
 The container image holding the game is an image of inside a store.
 The Rings are on the counter ready for the player to go shopping!
-When they win or loose a gif of Breakfast at Tiffany's will up to the left along with the Moon River Song from the movie soundtrack.
+When they win or loose a gif of Breakfast at Tiffany's will pop up to the left along with the Moon River Song from the movie soundtrack.